BrianLoveGa/game-rock-paper-scissors/README.md

 It is my take on the classic rock - paper - scissors with the added fun of lizard and spock options.

-The prompt will ask you you move.
+The prompt will ask you for your move.

 The prompt will then alert you the computers random move from a random number generator (1-5).